 We started publishing a biannual transparency report in 2013.
 Since 2020, we’ve routinely expanded the report to include more information and deeper reporting detail.
 In our latest report, you’ll find more than 400 distinct data points that provide greater context on our content moderation and enforcement practices, such as the number of policy violations and deactivations.
 We’re proud of our industry-leading policies and practices and we’re committed to providing greater transparency into how we keep Pinterest safe and inspiring.

 Read the report

-The most positive places online don’t happen by accident—they happen because of proactive policy and product decisions.
+The most positive places online don’t happen by accident – they happen because of proactive policy and product decisions.
 Policy is a path to positivity.
-That’s why we’re proud that 9 in 10 weekly US Pinners say that Pinterest is an online oasis.2 We have industry-leading positions on content safety, and we invest heavily in measures like machine learning technology to maintain it.
-We believe that for people—and brands—to feel inspired and be inspiring, they first have to feel safe.
+That’s why we’re proud that nearly 5 in 10 weekly Pinners in the UK say that Pinterest is an online oasis.2 We have an industry-leading position on content safety, and we invest heavily in measures such as machine learning technology to maintain it.
+We believe that for people – and brands – to feel inspired and be inspiring, they first have to feel safe.